From the Bob Willard Collection, Volume 1

 Bill Frisell was a neighbor of mine who lived only five houses up Cook Street.
 He was my best friend as we’d been walking to school and back together since 2nd grade.
 We did everything kids do together growing up.

 We played.
 Competed.
 Had sleep overs.
 Drilled holes in wood.
 Hammered nails in trees.
 Sawed.
 Built stuff.
 Figured out the world.
-Did a lot of stuff.
+Did a lot of other stuff.
 Cracked jokes.
 Talked about the Rainwater family.
 Stole candy.
 Counted VW bugs, convertibles and busses that drove by on 8th Avenue.
-Ate at each other’s houses.
-Tons.
+Ate at each other’s houses a lot of times.
 Bought baseball gloves.
 Bought baseball cards.
 Bought brownies.
 Went to tons of movies and stuff.
 Rode bikes.
 Trick or Treated.
 Bought slingshots.
 Shot bb guns.
 Got shot by bb’s.
 Got haircuts on 8th Avenue.
 Watched sports on color teevee.
 Watched Bonanza on Sunday night.
-Went to the same doctor.
-Looked at MAD Magazine.
+Went to the same pediatrician.
+Thumbed through MAD Magazine.

-Frisell ordered a baby alligator from the inside back page of MAD and it got delivered to his house and that’s when his mom found out.
+Frisell ordered a baby alligator from the inside back page of MAD and it was when it got delivered to his house that his mom found out.
 We were playing Parcheesi in his basement at the time.
 I had the red pawns and was drinking a Duffy’s pop.
 Frisell controlled the black pawns but he wasn’t drinking nothing because he said he had a sour stomach.
-We each already had two pawns reach home.
+We both already had two pawns reach home.

 The baby alligator came in a box that had small holes drilled into it.
-You could see it motionless in the box and then Frisell opened the box and shook the thing out onto his bed.
-Right on his bedspread.
-The thing was about five inches long and green and prehistoric.
-It kept mechanically opening its mouth and closing it like that was all it knew how to do.
-And it didn’t make any noise doing it.
+You could see the baby alligator motionless in the box and then Frisell opened the box and shook the thing out onto his bedspread.
+The thing was about five inches long nose to tail and it was green and prehistoric.
+Once it landed on the bedspread, it kept mechanically opening its mouth and closing it like that was all it knew how to do.
+And it was impressively silent doing it.

 Frisell and I both played clarinet as did Charlie Wagner.
 Denny Blum and Wayne Matsuda?
 Trumpet and cornet.
-Wayne’s eye glasses improved his ability to get the notes right more often than before he started to wear them.
+Wayne’s eye glasses improved his ability to get the notes right.

-We were at lunch on that last day:
+We were sitting at lunch on that last day:

 Frisell said: ‘Greg Jones told me that he watched cartoons in Mrs. Somma’s English class.
 I have her English class next period.
 Wouldn’t it be amazing to just watch cartoons on the last day of school?’

 Big Bob Willard the expert: ‘Yeah.
 I know.
 It was a double feature: 15 minutes of Bugs followed by 16 minutes of Porky.
-And then you have all the rewinding left to do.’
+And then they have to rewind the all the film for the next class.’

 Frisell: ‘You mean 31 minutes.
 15 minutes and 16 minutes is 31 minutes.’